danmaclean/summer_school_2015/assembling-a-draft-genome/motivation.md

 ---
 layout: page
-title: Finding Causative Mutations With A Candidate SNP Approach
+title: Assembling a draft genome in the Galaxy Interface
-subtitle: Why Do We Need Mutational Genomics?
+subtitle: Why genomics?
 ---

 ## A fork is not a hairbrush - it just has some similar properties